-2. Since we’ll be tax exempt, the financials don’t matter.
+2. Since we'll be IRS tax-exempt, the financials don't matter.
 AKA: I can figure out a budget later after we have some money to work with

 Admit it, you love budgeting and you are just hoping to start a nonprofit because you'd like to bone up on your accounting skills…………………………………………said nobody EVER.